What is a community battery and how does energy sharing work in your neighborhood?

 • Support for smart control (energy hub neighborhood)

-Frequently asked questions about neighborhood batteries
+Frequently Asked Questions about neighborhood batteries

-What is the difference between a neighborhood battery and a home battery?
+What's the difference between a neighborhood battery and a home battery?

 Can you go completely off-grid with a neighborhood battery?